Kubernetes Integration

 Import

-Once you are happy with the configuration file, you can import your data into OpsLevel with the following command: (remember to insert your OpsLevel API Token):
+Once you are happy with the configuration file, you can import your data into OpsLevel with the following command: (remember to export or insert your OpsLevel API Token):

 OL_APITOKEN=XXXX kubectl opslevel service import -c ./opslevel-k8s.yaml